Meghna Gas Field: Excavations and wells

-From here, the gas is extracted through a well depth of 10,079 feet excavated vertically, which long-strings are 9,912 to 9,948 feet, and the short-strings are 9,744 to 9,761 feet beneath the underground.
+From here, the gas is extracted through a well depth of 10,079 feet excavated vertically, which long-strings are 9,912 to 9,948 feet, and the short-strings are 9,744 to 9,761 feet underground.

 Stock and production

 It is a medium-ranged gas field.
 According to Petrobangla's estimation, the total reserves of gas extracted from the field is 101 billion cubic feet (BCF).
-From 1997, gas was started extracting at a rate of 20 million cubic feet per day, but due to excessive water production, gas production was halted from 10 August, 2007; however, on an average 12 million cubic feet of gas is being extracted at a daily-basis by tth short-strings.
+From 1997, gas was started extracting at a rate of 20 million cubic feet per day, but due to excessive water production, gas production was halted from 10 August 2007; however, on an average 12 million cubic feet of gas is being extracted at a daily-basis by tth short-strings.

 At present, the gas field has only 31.3 billion cubic feet of gas remaining.